By: Marilyn L. Davis

 “A good writer is a great writer when they can make the cliché work again.”― gossamersilverglow

 Does the expression “hook the reader” qualify as a cliché?
-With over 113,000,000 posts written about how to hook readers, I think it does.
+With over 9,870,00 posts written about how to hook readers, I think it does.
 Many of these posts offer sage advice on using catchy phrases that bait the hook, summaries that lure your readers, and images that capture their attention.
+I got a bee in my bonnet and thought about clichés, so I took the bull by the horn and decided that against all odds, I could write a cliché riddled post that would knock your socks off.
+But besides beating a dead horse with them, I’d make you burn the midnight oil and count them, too.
+Stay tuned…

-Some expressions are ingrained in our everyday language and culture.
-I thought it might be fun to issue a challenge to the readers now that I’ve hooked you.
+However, these expressions are ingrained in our everyday language and culture.
+I thought it might be fun to issue a challenge to the readers now that I’ve hooked you, and remember the words of Mia Hamm, “The person that said winning isn’t everything, never won anything.”

 If I’d known that it just took some bait, I might have written more posts and not focused on an original.
 However, I have a valid excuse for coming late to the party.
 One, I’m a recovering addict, and two, I ran a women’s recovery home.